Dynamic Structural Operational Semantics: Exemplifying MSOS for the language

 Both assignments and declarations (which are a subsort of statements) allow the program to \textit{change} the store data structure that we used before for evaluating variable identifiers.
 Therefore, here we need \cat{S} to be a \textit{pairs category} so to capture that a program can also change a store, besides inspecting it.
 Important in Modular SOS is that rules which use read-only discrete categories are not affected if we change these label components to be read/write pairs categories (with the same objects).
 Indeed, the syntax used in the rules refers only to the source objects of the morphisms.
 In consequence, the new label category is made using the label transformers exactly as before, only that when adding the component with the index $S$ we add \cat{S} as a pairs category.
 All the rules from before use the identity morphisms on the objects.
 The new rules that we add use proper pair morphism, i.e., referring to both the source and the target stores of the morphism.

-The requirement above the line in the second rule can be ensured by the typing system, and thus can be removed.
-This is even desired when we want the rules to be in a standard rule format \cite{aceto01SOS_handbook}.
+The premise of the second rule can be ensured by the typing system, and thus could be removed.
+This is even desired when we want the rules to be in a standard rule format \cite{aceto01SOS_handbook,Mousavi07SOSsurvey}.
+However, rule formats for DSOS are deferred to future work, discussed in Section~\ref{subsec_further_work}, where one would need to look at more recent works on formats for data \cite{Mousavi06SOSdata,Mousavi13algData} and for MSOS \cite{ChurchillMM13MSOSformats}.
+The rules for assignment are similar.

+Again, the premise of the second rule can be guaranteed by type checking (assuming static binding).